What are carbapenem-resistant Enterobacteriaceae (CRE)?

 What is the treatment for CRE?

 Treatment options depend on the type of CRE infection.
-Some CRE infections can be treated if the bacteria have not yet developed resistance to certain other types of antibiotics.
-Some types of CRE are “pan resistant” which means the CRE bacteria are resistant to all specific antibiotics tested.
+Some CRE infections can be treated.
+But the bacteria must not be resistant to all antibiotics.
 If you have CRE, your physician will work with you to figure out the best course of treatment.

 How can the spread of CRE be prevented?

-Use of good infection prevention practices (such as wearing a gown and gloves when caring for patients with CRE, and frequent hand hygiene by healthcare workers) can limit the spread of CRE in healthcare settings.
-Patients with CRE should follow all instructions given by their care providers and keep their hands clean, especially after touching the affected area or using the bathroom.
+Good infection prevention practices can limit the spread of CRE in healthcare settings.
+These include wearing a gown and gloves when caring for patients with CRE, and frequent hand hygiene by healthcare workers.
+Patients with CRE should follow their care providers' instructions.
+They should also keep their hands clean, especially after touching the affected area or using the bathroom.
+Visitors to a CRE patient should follow the hospital's precautions.

 What if I have CRE?

-Be sure to notify the healthcare provider every time you go to a medical visit, hospital, nursing home, or dialysis clinic.
-Bring this paper if you need help remembering the name of the bacteria.
+Notify all your healthcare providers.
+Bring this paper if you need help remembering the name of the germ.

 Follow your healthcare provider’s instructions.
-If your provider prescribes you antibiotics, take them exactly as instructed and finish the full course, even if you feel better.
+If your provider prescribes you antibiotics, take them exactly as directed.
 Follow any other medical or hygiene advice your provider gives you.

 What if I am caring for someone with CRE at home?